AlBel123/Python/README.md

 # Python
-This repository holds my programs written in Python at College
+This repository holds my programs written in Python